Inspect permissions

 3. Good to know information - provides additional information that may become relevant, for example that space administrators can grant themselves permissions they don't currently have.

-The purpose of these explanations is to provide a simple reason why someone can or can't do something in a spaceThe messages are designed to be short, and present the most relevant information first.
+These explanations provide a simple reason why someone can or can't do something in a spaceThe messages are designed to be short, and present the most relevant information first.

 The table below contains a more detailed explanation of every message, including the conditions that trigger the message.